 - Internet access

-Your stay includes breakfast and dinner.
+Your stay includes all meals.
 The dining area is rustic and open with a large deck overlooking the river - it has an African safari-lodge feel, and in cooler months they light a fire pit for aperitifs.
 Dinner is an impressive affair, with a daily changing 5-course set menu (though they can cater for dietary requirements).
 The food is a fine fusion of traditional Lao and French flavours; think brochette of pork with lemongrass or fish pudding cooked in a banana leaf.
 Everything is beautifully presented and we enjoyed every mouthful, particularly the Asiatic apple crumble, which had pineapple in the fruit mix and peanuts in the topping.

 For an additional charge, dinner can be served in the private sala on the small island opposite the resort, accessed by a rope bridge lit with oil torches.
 If you're here for a special occasion it's definitely worth it - we had pre-dinner drinks here one evening, surrounded by dozens of lanterns and candles.

-Lunch (extra cost) at the resort is also a set menu, including dishes such as green papaya salad, Khao Pat (pork fried rice), Pad Thai and pasta.
+Lunch at the resort is also a set menu, including dishes such as green papaya salad, Khao Pat (pork fried rice), Pad Thai and pasta.
 If you're out for the day, ask for a picnic - we were really impressed with our scrumptious spicy beef and rice cooked on a portable gas cooker overlooking the most beautiful rice terraces.
 For a change of scene there are simple restaurants within walking distance.

 Breakfast is a Western meal, and less impressive than lunch and dinner, though certainly filling.
 We were offered a basket full of fluffy breads, croissants and pastries, plus eggs and bacon.

 - Restaurants nearby

 - Vegetarian menu